OmegaEpidex/Media-Sphere-NV/README.md

 README.md: This file contains documentation and information about the project.

 package.json: This file at the root level defines the main project's dependencies and scripts.

+///All files incomplete and need detailed attention/updating///////Notes are provided within repository/////////////